xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/self-healing/self-healing-report.png">

-Next to the **Log Viewer** tab, the **Self-healing Insights** tab displays a table with all the suggestion to replace broken locators.
+Next to the **Log Viewer** tab, the **Self-healing Insights** tab displays a table with all the suggestions to replace broken locators.
 The table includes:

 * **Test Object ID**: The ID of broken test objects.
 * **Broken Locator**:  The default locator that could not detect the object during execution.